tarwn/lessthandot-hugo/blogs/content/posts/2012-01-02-sql-server-auditing-managing-your.md

 #### Database Views

-The database views available are almost identical to the server level ones, except the fact that it's specific to databases, and that there are no “audit” views; only for database specifications.
+The database views available are almost identical to the server level ones, except the fact that it's specific to databases, and that there are no "audit" views; only for database specifications.
 Another thing to note is, that these views won't return information across databases on an instance, this needs to be executed per database.

 _sys.database\_audit\_specification_details_